Six Rules Hit At Once

 The fit note threshold stays at seven days.
 Nothing changes there.

-In hospitality, where wage costs typically run 28–35% of revenue and a high proportion of workers are part-time or variable-hours, the abolition of waiting days has a measurable payroll effect at scale.
+In hospitality, where wage costs typically run 28 to 35% of revenue and a high proportion of workers are part-time or variable-hours, the abolition of waiting days has a measurable payroll effect at scale.
 A 200-person operation with 15% average weekly sickness absence touching the three newly payable days generates materially more SSP liability than pre-April modelling assumed.
-Operators with large zero-hours or casual workforces are repricing that exposure in April budgets.
+Reprice that exposure in the April budget, particularly for sites with large zero-hours or casual workforces.

 | Headcount | Avg sick days p.a.
 (15%) | Days now payable (days 1-3) | SSP per day (£123.25 ÷ 7) | Approx. added annual liability |